ignacio-flores/income-under-the-carpet/README.md

 ### [Instructions]
 Download the whole project and run the "run_everything.do" file, which will run -you guessed it- everything.
-But, before doing it, first think about replacing the 'mydirectory'global in line 14 to wherever you put the folder.
+But, before doing it, remember to replace the 'mydirectory' global in line 14 to wherever you put the folder.
 Pretty simple, right?
 Also, it will produce the file 'tables/data-behind-figures.xlsx' which has tables with the data used to build figures in the paper.
 Please don't forget to cite the paper if using data and/or code.

 ### [National accounts data]
 You can find the most up-to-date data in the following link: